brajeshwar/brajeshwar.github.io/_posts/2010/2010-02-22-machinima-a-new-medium.md

----
-layout: post
-title: Machinima - A New Medium
+# Machinima - A New Medium
----

 Machinima, a portmanteau of machine cinema or machine animation, is both a collection of associated production techniques and a film genre defined by the following techniques: